 Then on the third day the real adventure begins we make our way along Arun River down to Kewabesi where we meet our support staff and from here on we camp.
 The rest of the trip is on a series of hard uphill climbs, and trilling downhill rides, but we can now hitch a ride with our support vehicles when the going gets too tough.

 This tour provides everything that makes a Mountain bike adventure, a lot of single trails, a couple of strait forward but long climbs and last but not least two long thrilling downhill rides on tarmac.
 We look forward to take you mountain bikers out there in eastern Nepal for some real mountain biking.

 This is the day that is going to teach us what it means to climb; Pakhribas is about 1400 meters higher in elevation than Kewabesi.
-We start our the day with another few kilometres of single trail to Leguwa, here we meet our support vehicles, which are going to be there for the rest of the tour if someone needs a lift up one of the hills.
+We start the day with another few kilometers of single trail to Leguwa, here we meet our support vehicles, which are going to be there for the rest of the tour if someone needs a lift up one of the hills.
 From Leguwa we have a few more kilometres on relatively flat dust road, before the real climb starts at Manmaya.
 Manmaya to Pakhribas is one long climb; we have plenty of time, so for the stubborn and the strong there is enough time to reach Pakhribas without taking a lift from the support vehicles. .

-We catch an early flight back to Kathmandu, where we check in to our hotel and get a well deserved hot shower. .
+We catch an early flight back to Kathmandu, where we check into our hotel and get a well deserved hot shower. .

 Transfer to the airport in time to catch you flight home. .

 We work with the motto "Tourism for Development".
 Explore Himalaya Community Service Project was conceived to empower underprivileged segments of Nepal.